-The dough’s temperature as it begins to proof, or rise, affects the rate of fermentation and, in turn, the flavor and texture of the finished crust.
-It may also be a factor why pizza dough not rising.
+The dough’s temperature, as it begins to proof or rise, affects the rate of fermentation and, in turn, the flavor and texture of the finished crust.
+It may also be a factor why pizza dough is not rising.

-The optimal dough temperature for most pizza doughs is 75 degrees F.
+The optimal dough temperature for most doughs is 75 degrees F.

 Here’s What You Can Do if the Problem is the Temperature

 You must increase the room temperature if your kitchen is cooler than usual.

 This can be done by turning on your oven and cracking the door.
 This will give your kitchen increased warmth and allow your dough to proof as it should.

 Fermentation is also called proofing and can be completed either by using warm temperatures or cold proofing.